ArinTorney/cpp-tools-and-codes/tutorials/c++/To choose a code editor.md

 ### Supported Programming Language Syntaxes (by default): 84
 ### Speed: Fast
 ### Projects: Yes
-### Multiple Files: Yes
+### Multiple Tabs: Yes
-### Packages: ~2,500
+### Packages: ~2,500 written in Python
-This is a cross platform code editor written in C++ and Python (according to Wikipedia, since no source available) which is very fast, even with great features and has a big community.
+This is a cross platform code editor written in C++ and Python (according to Wikipedia, since no source available) which is very fast for a graphical user interface based editor, even with great features and has a big community.
 Despite being proprietary, it is very extensible.
 Packages add a good amount of functionality, which adds a lot of features in it, like themes, color schemes, syntax, autocomplete, linting, live server, markdown support, formatting code, sidebar enhancements, color picker etc. The key bindings can be customised using a JSON file. its user interface is a fair one with a classic menu layout with File, Edit, Selection, Find, View, Goto, Tools, Project, Preferences and Help tabs and at the left a pane to manage project files.
+## Vim
+### Owner: Nram Moolenaar
+### License: Vim License
+### Speed: Fast
+### Projects: NerdTree plugin
+### Multiple Tabs: Yes
+### Plugins: ~19,000 written in Vim script
+This is a cross platform code editor written in C, as an improved version of Vi editor that is backwards compatible with it.
+It is very fast because its interface is text based instead of graphical.
+This is one reason why it is very extensible, even more than Atom.
+Plugins can be and are written for everything, from simple commandlets to git integration, code completion, color picker, formatting code, snippets, linting etc. It is built to be used with keyboard, but there is a graphical version called gVim.
 # Simple
 ## Gedit
 ### Owner: GNU
 ### License: GPLv2+
 ### Supported Programming Language Syntaxes (by default): 143
 ### Projects: No
+### Multiple Tabs: Yes
 ### Plugins: 11
 This is a code editor for Linux and MacOS (and optionally for Windows through MSYS2) written in GTK 3 and is simple yet powerful.
 It has only 11 plugins bundled though.
 But they all provide basic important features like Python console, snippets, document statistics etc. And a customised style can also be added.
 Because of the GTK, it has a excellent user interface, with "New Window", "Quick Open...", "Save As...", "Save All", "Find...", "Find and Replace...", "Clear Highlight", "Go to Line...", "View", "Tools", "Preferences", "Keyboard Shortcuts", "Help" and "About Text Editor" options in the GTK menu (and refresh, print and fullscreen) and other options for opening files, new tabs and saving files on the bar at the top.
 ## Notepad++